 - The time period before unpaid medical collection debt would appear on a consumer’s report will be increased from six months to one year, giving consumers more time to address their debt before it appears in their credit file.

-Additionally, beginning in the first half of 2023, the credit agencies will no longer include medical collection debt under at least $500 on consumer credit reports.
+Additionally, beginning in the first half of 2023, medical collection debt under $500 will no longer be included on consumer credit reports.

 “Medical collections debt often arises from unforeseen medical circumstances.
 These changes are another step we’re taking together to help people across the United States focus on their financial and personal wellbeing,” said the CEOs of the three credit agencies in a joint statement.
 “As an industry, we remain committed to helping drive fair and affordable access to credit for all consumers.”